 A-5.2.2.2.(4) Membrane Roofing Systems.
-Wind loads for sheet membrane roofing systems must be calculated in accordance with Part 4 (see Note A-1.4.1.1. of Division A concerning roof terminology).
-The tested uplift resistance and factored load should satisfy the requirements of the Commentary entitled Limit States Design in the "Structural Commentaries (User's Guide - NBC 2020: Part 4 of Division B)."
+Wind loads for membrane roofing systems must be calculated in accordance with Part 4.
+The tested uplift resistance and factored load should satisfy the requirements of the Commentary entitled Limit States Design in the "User's Guide - NBC 2015, Structural Commentaries (Part 4 of Division B)."

-The test method described in CAN/CSA-A123.21, "Standard test method for the dynamic wind uplift resistance of membrane-roofing systems," applies only to sheet membrane roofing systems whose components' resistance to wind uplift is achieved by fasteners or adhesives.
-It does not apply to liquid-applied membranes or to membrane roofing systems that use ballasts, such as gravel or pavers, to secure the membrane against wind uplift.
+The test method described in CAN/CSA-A123.21, "Dynamic Wind Uplift Resistance of Membrane-Roofing Systems," applies only to membrane roofing systems whose components' resistance to wind uplift is achieved by fasteners or adhesives.
+It does not apply to roofing systems that use ballasts, such as gravel or pavers, to secure the membrane against wind uplift.

-In the case of sheet membrane roofing systems in which the waterproof membrane is attached to the structural deck using mechanical fasteners, the wind-induced forces and the roofing system's response are time- and space-dependent and, thus, dynamic in nature.
+In the case of membrane roofing systems in which the waterproof membrane is attached to the structural deck using mechanical fasteners, the wind-induced forces and the roofing system's response are time- and space-dependent and, thus, dynamic in nature.
 Further information on the design and evaluation of such systems can be found in "A Guide for the Wind Design of Mechanically Attached Flexible Membrane Roofs," published by NRC.